cdot/Squirrel/README.md

 # Welcome to Squirrel

 Most people have realised by now that to enjoy full online security they need to have a different password for each site they visit, and those passwords need to be long, complex and changed regularly.
 This creates a problem - how to remember this plethora of passwords and other security information demanded by these sites?
 So people often have a place - electronic or physical - where they write down their passwords.
-An electronic document is a really bad idea, but a physical book is as secure as anything else in your house or office, so can't easily be hacked.
-At the same time it's bad, because you depend on having physical access to the book.
+An unencrypted electronic document is a really bad idea.
+A physical book is as secure as anything else in your house or office, so can't easily be hacked, but you depend on having physical access to the book.

-Enter the concept of a "password safe".
-This is a software tool that stores your passwords under the shelter of a single master password.
-Some of these safes only work online (and cost money), some of them only work if you install software on your computer.
-Some are very clever, some not so much.
-Some cost money, some are free.
-An excellent free tool is Password Safe http://passwordsafe.sourceforge.net/

-These tools have some problems:
-   - Exclusively online tools require access to the internet to use
-   - Online tools (usually) cost money
+An excellent free tool that solves this problem the passwdsafe family.
+This toolset supports most of the features we might require, but falls down in a coupld of key areas:
-   - Personal tools require software to be installed to your computer
+   - It requires software to be installed to your computer
+   - That software has to be maintained and upgraded each time your operating system changes
-   - It's hard to share between platforms with personal tools (though some have mobile apps, for example)
+   - It can be complex to set up sharing between platforms (though some have mobile apps, for example)

-Squirrel is different.
+   - It's obvious to an attacker when it is being used

+Enter Squirrel.
 Squirrel:
-   - runs entirely in the browser, so nothing needs to be installed
+   - runs entirely in the browser, so nothing needs to be installed, and the same code is used on all platforms
    - doesn't require an internet connection to run
    - encrypts *everything* that it stores, sends or receives
    - doesn't require a special website to store stuff (it can use a number of different online cloud services as a store, and you can even add more)
-   - uses 256 bit AES, one of the toughest ciphers to crack
+   - uses 256 bit AES (Rijndael), one of the toughest ciphers to crack
+   - uses steganography to mask its use
    - caches your encrypted safe locally, so you don't need to be online to use it
    - works with all modern browsers
-   - is entirely open source, allowing you to inspect, and if you want, modify the code
+   - is entirely open source, allowing you to inspect, and if you want, propose modifications to the code
    - doesn't have any way for users - or even developers - to access the data without your unique password
    - is simple to use